navikt/crm-kafka-activity/.topics/README.md

 1. Copy and paste an existing folder in [kafka-topics](/.topics/kafka-topics)
 1. Change the following inside `topic.yml`
    - `metadata`.`name`
-     - Kafka Topic used in other apps
+     - Kafka Topic name used in other apps
    - `acl`.`application`
      - Should be same as above, so that the accompanying app matches the Kafka Topics
 1. Push changes to `main`